owntech-foundation/bootloader/docs/getting_started.md

 === " "
     ![Memory_map](images/bootloader.drawio.svg){ align=left }

-    - Image-1 is the memory bank where the program is uploaded using USB.
+    - Image-1 is the memory bank where the program is uploaded using USB or via STLink
     - When the USB transfer is complete, a reboot order is sent to the board.

-- Image is marked for testing, so a memory swap is performed.
+- Image is marked for testing
+- A memory swap is performed.
 Image-1 is sent to memory bank 0 at the address 0x8010000 and Image-0 is sent to memory bank 1 at the address 0x8047800.
 - A boot test is performed.
-If the initialization is successful, the new program is marked as good and stays in image-0.
-Otherwise, the image is rejected and the swap action is reverted.
+  - If the initialization is successful, the new program is marked as good and stays in image-0.
+  - Otherwise, the image is rejected and the swap action is reverted.
-- Application code is executed from address 0x8010000
+- After that, application code is executed normally from address 0x8010000

+!!! note

+    This bootloading sequence is complex but has advantages.
+If your program has an issue during initialization, the bootloader will detect it and will reject the     image.

+    After a Reset, the previous working program will be launched, recovering the board from a non functional program that would have otherwise bricked it.

 !!! warning

     Image swapping requires having a valid image at address 0x8010000.

     If no image-0 is present normal upload sequence will fail.

+    If you observe serial messages using an STlink, you will receive a message like below

+    ```*** Booting Zephyr OS build zephyr-v3.5.0 ***
+I: Starting bootloader
+I: Primary image: magic=good, swap_type=0x1, copy_done=0x3, image_ok=0x3
+I: Secondary image: magic=good, swap_type=0x1, copy_done=0x3, image_ok=0x3
+I: Boot source: none
+W: Failed reading image headers; Image=0```

+!!! tip

-Use Recovery Mode to upload a valid Image-0 and proceed again.
+    In that case use Recovery Mode to upload a valid Image-0 and proceed again.

 ## Recovery Mode

 The OwnTech bootloader has a recovery mode in order to flash directly the Image-0 without performing a swap action.
+This mode is really helpfull to recover the board when something went wrong.

+!!! tip

     To enter recovery mode, press BOOT button and RESET button simultaneously.

+!!! success

+    When entering recovery mode, the user LED should light up

 When pressing the upload button in recovery mode the following happens :

 === " "